William Hague: Syria

-Speaking on the Syrian civil war, in August 2011, Hague said of military intervention: "It's not a remote possibility.
-Even if we were in favour [of UN-backed military action], which we are not because there's no call from the Arab League for intervention as in the case of Libya, there is no prospect of a legal, morally sanctioned military intervention.
-Hague added that it was a "frustrating situation" and that the "levers" at the international community's disposal were severely limited but said countries had to concentrate on other ways of influencing the Assad government.
-"We want to see stronger international pressure all round.
-Of course, to be effective that just can't be pressure from Western nations, that includes from Arab nations... and it includes from Turkey who has been very active in trying to persuade President Assad to reform instead of embarking on these appalling actions", he said.
-"I would also like to see a United Nations Security Council resolution to condemn this violence, to call for the release of political prisoners, to call for legitimate grievances to be responded to", he added.
+Speaking on the Syrian civil war in August 2011, Hague dismissed the possibility of intervention.
+He cited the lack of a call from the Arab League as with Libya, as well as legal and moral justification.
+Hague added that it was a "frustrating situation" and that the "levers" at the international community's disposal were severely limited, but countries had to concentrate on other ways of influencing the Assad government.
+He advocated pressure from the West, the Arab nations, and Turkey, as well as a United Nations Security Council resolution.

 During 2012, the UK started training Syrian opposition activists in Istanbul on media, civil society and local government matters, and supplying non-lethal equipment such as satellite communications and computers.

 On 24 February 2012, Hague recognised the Syrian National Council as a "legitimate representative" of the country.
 Hague also said Bashar al-Assad's government had "forfeited the right to lead" by "miring itself in the blood of innocent people".
-Hague said: "Today we must show that we will not abandon the Syrian people in their darkest hour".
-He added that "Those responsible for the murder of entire families, the shelling of homes, the execution of detainees, the cleansing of political opponents and the torture and rape of women and children must be held to account", he said.
+He added that "Those responsible for the murder of entire families, the shelling of homes, the execution of detainees, the cleansing of political opponents and the torture and rape of women and children must be held to account",.

 In March 2012, Hague ordered the evacuation of all British diplomats from Syria and closed the UK embassy in Damascus because of mounting security threats.
-Hague told Parliament: "We have maintained an embassy in Damascus despite the violence to help us communicate with all parties in Syria and to provide insight into the situation on the ground".
-He added: "We now judge that the deterioration of the security situation in Damascus puts our embassy staff and premises at risk."
+Hague told Parliament that while the embassy was maintained to communicate with all parties and to observe the situation, the threats put the embassy at risk.
 Hague said that his decision "in no way reduces the UK's commitment to active diplomacy to maintain pressure on the Assad regime to end the violence".
-He went on to say that: "We will continue to work closely with other nations to co-ordinate diplomatic and economic pressure on the Syrian regime."